a sign of higher gas prices for small businesses

 Too Expensive

-Over half (59%) said they would make changes to their driving habits or lifestyle if the cost of gas rose to $4 per gallon.
+Over half (59%) said they would change their driving habits or lifestyle if the cost of gas rose to $4 per gallon.
 If gas were to reach $5.00, which it has in the Western part of the country, three-quarters said they would need to adjust their lifestyle to offset the spike at the pump.

 Fortunately, there are ways to help your small business survive these higher prices.

-Here Are Some Tips For Dealing With Higher Fuel Prices:
+Here Are Some Tips For Dealing With Higher Gasoline and Diesel Fuel Prices:

 Your Vehicle

-Make sure your tire pressure is correct on your tires.
+Make sure your tire pressure is correct.
 The U.S. Department of Energy says that for every 1 psi missing from your car’s set of 4 tires, you lose 0.1 percent of your gas mileage.
 (Every psi lost also means that tires wear 10 percent faster.)

 By properly inflating your vehicle’s tires, you can improve your gas mileage by 3.3 percent.
-That can save you money with the higher gas prices at the pump.
+That can save you money amid rising pump prices.

-Furthermore, drive at the speed limit to have your vehicle run more efficiently.
+Furthermore, drive at the speed limit to help your fleet run more efficiently.
 Mileage decreases quite rapidly over 50 mph in most cases.
-To save gas, stay at or under the speed limit, and drive at a consistent rate of speed.
+To save gas, stay at or below the speed limit and drive at a consistent speed.
 Of course, use cruise control on long trips to save more on fuel costs.

 Travel